MaryIsbell/Editing/natturnerdocumentingsouth.md

 leaving several of my men.
 I do not know what became of them, as I never saw them afterwards.
-Pursuing our course back and coming in sight of Captain Harris\', where we had been the day before, we discovered a party of white men at the house, on which all deserted me but two, (Jacob and Nat,) we concealed ourselves in the woods until near night, when I sent them in search of Henry, Sam, Nelson, and Hark, and directed
+Pursuing our course back and coming in sight of Captain Harris', where we had been the day before, we discovered a party of white men at the house, on which all deserted me but two, (Jacob and Nat,) we concealed ourselves in the woods until near night, when I sent them in search of Henry, Sam, Nelson, and Hark, and directed